Ibra among greats without playing in best league - Mourinho

 Ibrahimovic's career has included spells at some of the biggest teams in Italy, Spain, France and the Netherlands, but he is unlikely to set foot in the Premier League having said that Paris St Germain would be his last big club in Europe.

-This will not alter his status as a world class player, Mourinho said on Tuesday.
+Mourinho said later on Tuesday that missing out on playing in the Premier League would not alter the Swede's status as a world class player.

-"I think he has to be where he is happy," Mourinho told a news conference.
+"I think he has to be where he is happy," the Chelsea manager told a news conference.

 "But in the meantime, I think it's a pity for him that when he finishes his career having played in the most important countries of football and won titles in the most important countries of football, he didn't play in the best league of the world.